CrowdStrike/Cloud-AWS/cloudtrail-lake/README.md

 # AWS CloudTrail Lake Integration
-AWS and CrowdStrike teamed to deliver this integration for AWS CloudTrail Lake that allows you to simplify and streamline the process of consolidating activity data from CrowdStrike Falcon.
-This integration enables enhanced visibility across environments and applications.
+AWS and CrowdStrike teamed to deliver this integration for AWS CloudTrail Lake that allows you to simplify and streamline the process of consolidating user activity data from CrowdStrike Falcon.
+With this integration, you gain unparalleled visibility into all user-relevant security activity within the Falcon console, including user creation, deletion, or modification, role changes, and authentication failures.

 ## Table of Contents
 - [Overview](#overview)